 'Weeeaaahhh': Food is a battleground between me and Jess.
 In one corner: I smugly manipulate her into thinking she's had four meals when she's had two and two halves (hehe), a trick she cannot detect with her inferior cognition.
-But, just like one of Pavlov's dogs, she's conditioned to think she's hungry when the kitchen tap runs; so I shouldn't feel too smart.
+But, just like one of Pavlov's dogs, she's conditioned to think she's hungry when the kitchen tap runs (as I wash up her bowl); so I shouldn't feel too smart.
 In the other corner: Jess manipulates me back!
 To signal her hunger (or unjustified desire for food) she rolls around on the kitchen floor and makes squeaky noises; and to signal her desire for yogurt or biscuits with her food she deploys a crafty and powerful silence in an evil attempt to make me yield to her desires.
 We're both pets because we train each other.

 We may still be well-placed to describe aspects of animal thinking.
 Many philosophers argue that animals can freely form intentions mentally and act on them; represent situations and hold beliefs, even if they cannot express what they represent in propositional form; follow an internal language of thought featuring imagistic representational systems, such as diagrams or maps, to form knowledge; show semblances of beliefs; and deploy something akin to rationality to justify their intention to take one course of action over another.